ASA 104, Bareboat Cruising

 6. Describe the tools and spare parts that should be on board for a one-week cruise.

-7. Determine the fuel tank capacity of the training vessel, describe variables that affect range under power, and calculate the range based on average fuel consumption.
+7. Describe variables that affect fuel consumption and cruising range under power, and calculate range based on average fuel consumption.

-8. Determine the fresh water capacity of the training vessel.
-Describe the minimum daily water requirements for all personnel on board and methods to conserve fresh water.
+8. Describe the minimum daily water requirements for all personnel on board as well as methods to conserve fresh water.

-9. Describe safe galley procedures to minimize the danger of fire, scalding, spillage, etc.
+9. Describe safe galley procedures to minimize dangers such as fire, scalding, and spillage.

-12. Describe safe fresh water tank filling procedures, including identification of correct deck fills and cautions to be observed near a pump-out station.
+12. Describe safe fresh water tank filling procedures, including identification of correct deck fills.

 13. Describe power conservation measures and procedures to prevent running batteries down when anchored/moored overnight.

-14. Name four acceptable distress signals, as listed in the Navigation Rules, which areappropriate for a recreational vessel.
+14. Name four acceptable distress signals, per the USCG Navigation Rules and Regulations Handbook, which are appropriate for a recreational vessel.

 15. Describe actions to be taken in the following situations: